Business Valuation Services

 Forensic accounting has become a vital facet of litigation.
 Increasingly, attorneys must document the numbers they rely upon to substantiate their damage claims.
 The growing partnership between CPAs and the legal community is evidenced by the diversity of situations requiring the calculations and expert testimony of forensic accountants.
 Download our continuing education materials for more information about Utilizing Financial Experts.

-All expert witness testimony related to business valuation and civil controversy is provided by the partners who lead the Business Valuation Services Group.
-Bob Grossman and Melissa Bizyak have been qualified as experts in several states and carry all major professional accreditations in valuation.
-They have earned impeccable credentials and have achieved national prominence in the discipline of business valuation.
-Click here to view their professional qualifications.
+All expert witness testimony related to business valuation and civil controversy is provided by Melissa Bizyak who is qualified as an expert in several states and carries all major professional accreditations in valuation.
+She has earned impeccable credentials and achieved national prominence in the discipline of business valuation.
+Click here to view her professional qualifications.

-Bob and Melissa have performed hundreds of business valuations and authored numerous technical articles and training materials.
-Their explanations of the valuation and reporting positions as well as their responses to questions on the witness stand afford clients and legal counsel an opportunity to defend positions brought to trial.
+Melissa has performed hundreds of business valuations and authored numerous technical articles and training materials.
+Her explanations of the valuation and reporting positions as well as her responses to questions on the witness stand affords clients and legal counsel an opportunity to defend positions brought to trial.